Info for Parents

 The school has rules, policies and procedures to cover most of what happens at school.
 If you are uncertain about any procedures, please ask.
 By working together parents and staff will ensure that the school remains a happy, safe and positive environment for all students.

 If you are enrolling, or thinking of enrolling your child please contact the school office as soon as possible before their starting day.
 Five year olds are offered three pre-visits and it is easy to enrol when you bring your child for a pre-visit.
 Enrolment takes about 10 minutes.
-Please bring their birth certificate and immunization records.
+Please bring their birth certificate, immunization records and proof of your address.

 If your child is enrolling from another school, simply bring them on the day they wish to start attending.